judytabbal/dynCogPD/ReadMe.txt

 - Code    : includes two subfolders : Function folder (that contains necessary functions used at each step) and Main Scripts folder (that contains the two main scripts to run called : 'run_pipeline.m' and 'run_microstats.m')

-*** III.
-Steps.
+## TODO

 1- Download and unzip the project folder 'DynCogPD' (preserve folders and subfolders structure)

 2- Do NOT manually add folders to matlab path (to prevent complications between some matlab and toolbox functions).
 Necessary inputs and codes to be used are automatically added to Matlab path through code.

-3- Download Toolbox folder from here, unzip it, and add it to the path of the project: dynCogPD\Toolbox
+3- Download Toolbox folder from [here](), unzip it, and add it to the path of the project: dynCogPD\Toolbox

-4- Download the realigned MRI structure and the original NII file of icbm MRI from here and add it to the path of the project inputs: dynCogPD\Inputs\icbm
+4- Download the realigned MRI structure and the original NII file of icbm MRI from [here]() and add it to the path of the project inputs: dynCogPD\Inputs\icbm

 5- Open 'run_pipeline.m' script in DynCogPD\Code\Main Scripts folder.